MitulMistry/react-google-news/README.md

 React Google News uses a lightweight Node Express back end to reroute API queries to a React front end.
 It displays trending articles in a responsive card grid format and allows the user to select from several popular news websites.

 ## Demo App
-You can see a demo version of this application deployed to Heroku here: https://react-google-news.herokuapp.com
+You can see a demo version of this application deployed to [Cyclic](https://app.cyclic.sh) here: https://react-google-news.cyclic.app

 ## Application Info
 The project is configured with [Node Package Manager](https://www.npmjs.com/), [Webpack](https://webpack.js.org/), and [Babel](https://babeljs.io/).